-Before chimney sweeping can be performed, the air control knob must be set to its minimum position to prevent soot and ash from entering the HWAM® AutopilotTM.
-Unless the safety fittings for transportation have not already been removed, twist the safety fittings for transportation off the two hooks by using pliers or a screwdriver.
-The smoke shelf and baffle plate is to be removed from the stove before cleaning (drawing F).
+The air control knob must be moved to bottom position before sweeping to prevent soot and ashes from entering the HWAM® AutopilotTM.
+Unless the safety fittings for transportation have not already been removed (drawing G2), twist the safety fittings for transportation off the two hooks by using pliers or a screwdriver.

+The smoke shelf and baffle plate is to be removed from the stove before cleaning (drawing F):

-- First lift the smoke shelf (1) out of the steel rail (2) at the back of the combustion chamber.
-Next, lower it beneath the holders (3) and slide it out. - Lift each half of the steel smoke plate (4) off the holder (5) behind the smoke pipe, and remove them from the hook (6) beneath the top plate.
+- Lift the smoke shelf (1) off the steel rail (2) at the back of the combustion chamber.
+Then lower it beneath the holder (3) and tilt it out. - The baffle plate (4) is lifted from the holders (5), under the top plate and edged out.